Finding a Top Financial Advisor Firm in Mercer Island, Washington

 The Fauser Group says on its website that its long-term investment strategy focuses on the principles behind modern portfolio theory (MPT) and academic research that has shown that markets are efficient over long periods of time.
 The firm also says it mainly uses individual stocks and exchange-traded funds (ETFs) when employing its long-term strategies.

 The Fauser Group additionally utilizes short-term purchasing strategies, margin transactions, trading and option writing.

 The Planner's Edge

 The Planner's Edge is a fee-only advisory firm with no minimum account size requirement to open an account.
-The firm offers portfolio management and financial planning services to individuals and trusts, primarily.
+The firm offers portfolio management and financial planning services to individuals, high-net-worth individuals, those with pension and profit-sharing plans as well as trusts, primarily.
 As a fee-only firm, no advisors will receive commissions or additional compensation due to the sale of specific securities.

 The Planner's Edge Background

 The firm was founded in 2018 by Jeffrey Ross, who created the serious money approach.
 This approach is practiced by the firm and Jeffrey has written a book about how it works.
 He has obtained both his JD as well as his certified financial planner (CFP) certification.